 If you have fibromyalgia, there are many simple steps you can take to help you fall asleep faster and stay asleep.
 Here are some tips:

-Minimize noise with earplugs and minimize light with window blinds, heavy curtains, or an eye mask.
-Even the LED or LCD lights on TVs, DVRs, and stereos in your bedroom can interfere with sleep as they suppress the pineal gland’s production of melatonin, the sleep hormone.
+Minimize noise with earplugs and minimize light by using window blinds, heavy curtains, or an eye mask.
+Even the LED or LCD lights on TVs, DVRs, and stereos in your bedroom can interfere with sleep, as they suppress the pineal gland’s production of melatonin, the sleep hormone.
 Do not turn on bright lights if you need to get up at night.
 Use a small night-light instead.

 Avoid large meals within two hours of bedtime.
 If you are hungry, a glass of milk or a light snack is a good choice.
 Milk contains the amino acid L-tryptophan, which has been shown in research to help people go to sleep.

 Get aerobic exercise during the day to reduce stress hormones, but avoid anything too strenuous within three hours of bedtime.
 Regular exercise may promote deeper sleep.

 Go to bed at a regular time and avoid napping late in the afternoon.
 If you need to nap, take a brief nap for 10 to 15 minutes about eight hours after you awake.

 Stop working at any task an hour before bedtime to calm mental activity.

 At bedtime, keep your mind off worries or things that upset you; avoid discussing emotional issues in bed.